UniversalDependencies/UD_Latvian-LVTB/README.md

 The training data covers various text types: news, fiction, academic texts, legal texts, transcripts of spoken language, etc. The development and test sets are carefully split out to cover all those types.

-Train: 9783 sentences\
+Train: 9906 sentences\
-Dev:   1628 sentences\
+Dev:   1633 sentences\
-Test:  1749 sentences
+Test:  1781 sentences

 # Changelog

 2019-08-24
   * Added more data.
-  * Some 'acl' are actually 'appos'.
+  * Major revision in what Latvian model considers secondary predicative components ('obl', 'appos', 'xcomp' etc. in UD terms).
   * 'Sevis' is not a reciprox.
   * Some objects are actually 'obl'.
   * Adjective definetness fixed.